 Upon receipt of the completed application and the accompanying application fee, admissions processing will begin immediately.
 The student will be notified in writing of his or her admission status.
-If approved, the student will be scheduled to participate in a Metropolitan College Introduction/Registration session with an Enrollment Specialist.
-During this orientation, students may request an addendum that outlines the Metropolitan College adult degree program specifically.
+If approved, the student will be scheduled to participate in an online Metropolitan College introduction course.
+After completion of this online course, students may work with their academic advisor to request the details of their degree program specifically.

-THE TRANSFER APPLICATION PROCESS
+TRANSFER APPLICATION PROCESS